 - It must have custom kits to allow the user to expand or install additional kits as needed

-- Must be enabled with pressure sensitive pads to create a diversity of complex combinations of sound, as the pads produce different intensity of sound depending on how hard they are pressed
+- Must be enabled with pressure-sensitive pads to create a diversity of complex combinations of sound, as the pads produce different intensities of sound depending on how hard they are pressed

-- Must be equipped with dual power supply.
-For example, your machine may be able to run on battery or plugged into an electrical socket depending on your needs.
+- Must be equipped with a dual power supply (For example, your machine may be able to run on battery or be plugged into an electrical socket depending on your needs)

 - A good drum machine always comes with a protective case and a headphone set